ShivomP/ShivomP/README.md

 Hi my name is Shivom Paudel
 ==============================

-As a Software Engineer, I am dedicated to crafting efficient, scalable, and user-centric solutions that align with business objectives.
-With a strong focus on problem-solving and meticulous attention to detail, my goal is to transform concepts into cutting-edge products that surpass user expectations.
-I am committed to continuous learning and keeping up with the latest technologies and frameworks.
+Experienced computer science student interested in crafting efficient, scalable, and user-centric solutions..
+With a strong focus on problem-solving and meticulous attention to detail, my goal is to transform concepts into cutting-edge products.
+I am committed to keeping up with the latest technologies and frameworks.

 *   🌍  I'm based in Tucson, IL